 - S – Specific: Clearly define what you want to achieve.
 (E.g., “I want to score 90% in my math exam.”)
 Instead of saying, “I want to do well,” define specific goals such as improving your math score by practicing algebra daily.

 - M – Measurable: Make them measurable so you can track progress.
-Make sure your goal can be tracked.
-(E.g., “I will solve 10 math problems daily.”)
+Please ensure that your goal is trackable.
+(E.g., “I will solve 10 math problems daily. ”)

-- A – Achievable: Achievable to avoid unnecessary pressure.
+- A. Achievable: It is achievable to avoid unnecessary pressure.
 Set realistic goals.
-(E.g., “I will improve my math skills by practicing regularly.”)
+(E.g., “I will strengthen my math skills by practicing regularly. ”)

-- R – Relevant: Relevant to your exam syllabus, ensure your goals align with your priorities.
-(E.g., “Scoring well in math will help me with my career aspirations.”)
+- R – Relevant: Ensure your goals align with your priorities and are relevant to your exam syllabus.
+Performing well in math will help me with my career aspirations. ”)

 For teenagers facing exams, S.M.A.R.T. goals build confidence by breaking big challenges into manageable steps.
 Each small achievement boosts self-belief and keeps motivation high, helping you stay focused, organized, and thus positive, building confidence throughout your exam preparation journey.